MEDomics-UdeS/MED3pa/docs/_build/html/_sources/det3pa.datasets.rst.txt

 - **loading_context**: Manages the strategy for loading data, allowing flexibility in the source file format.
 - **loading_strategies**: Implements specific strategies for different file formats.
-- **manager**: Coordinates access and manipulations across multiple datasets.
+- **manager**: Coordinates access and manipulations across multiple datasets used in ML pipelines.
+- **masked**: Allows multiple operation on the datasets, like sampling, refining, cloning...etc.

 The package includes the following classes: